Replaying Amazon MQ

 Example: RabbitMQ on Amazon MQ

-An example script in Go for RabbitMQ brokers on Amazon MQ:
+Example scripts in multiple languages for RabbitMQ brokers on Amazon MQ:

 package main